 We are seeking men and women of all races who demonstrate the best character, aptitude, motivation, and traits conducive to success in our trade.
-Employers and Union Representatives who make up the JAC, interview all qualified candidates in an effort to select only the best candidates.
+Employers and Union Representatives who make up the JAC, interview all qualified candidates to select only the best candidates.